Preamble

 For clarity only one of these methodologies are needed to identify contaminants in your samples.

-All methods will output a Qiime object containing the Decontam Scores for the input feature table.
+All methods will output a Qiime 2 object containing the decontam scores for the input feature table.

 The second action in the q2-Decontam workflow is decontam-score-viz.
-This action allows for visualization of the Decontam scores in the form of a histogram and a Decontam Score table that includes the feature id, the determination of whether the sequence is a contaminant or not (based on the given threshold), the Decontam Score output from the Decontam algorithm, the corresponding read number for each feature (abundance), the number of samples in which the feature appears (prevalence) and the associated DNA sequence.
-This action was designed to assist in investigating contaminants and identifying which threshold to use in the decontam-remove action.
-To select an appropriate threshold for the data, the contaminant feature distribution within the Histogram of Decontam Scores will need to be identified.
-Decontam Score distributions are bimodial meaning that there are two “peaks” within the distribution.
+This action allows for visualization of the decontam scores in the form of a histogram and a decontam score table that includes the feature id, the determination of whether the sequence is a contaminant or not (based on the given threshold), the Decontam Score output from the Decontam algorithm, the corresponding read number for each feature (abundance), the number of samples in which the feature appears (prevalence) and the associated DNA sequence.
+This action was designed to assist in investigating contaminants and identifying which threshold to use when removing contaminants.
+To select an appropriate threshold for the data, the contaminant feature distribution within the histogram of decontam scores will need to be identified.
+Decontam score distributions are typically bimodial meaning that there are two “peaks” within the distribution.
 The peaks correspond to a sub-distribution of contaminant features and a sub-distribution of true features.
-A feature with a lower Decontam Score indicates that there is more evidence that the feature is a contaminant, the converse is true in that if a feature has a high Decontam Score there is significant evidence that the feature is not a contaminant.
+A feature with a lower decontam score indicates that there is more evidence that the feature is a contaminant, the converse is true in that if a feature has a high decontam score; in that there is significant evidence that the feature is not a contaminant.
 Below is the histogram from the decontam-score-viz action using the example data provided in this tutorial.

 hist